 This fitness tracker narrowly finished ahead of the Samsung Gear Fit2 Pro and the Fitbit Alta HR.
 We found that the fitness tracking features are just a bit better on the Charge 3, but the health tracking features are quite comparable across this trio of trackers, as well as the displays.
-The Samsung Gear Fit2 Pro and the Charge 3 are both a bit easier to use than the Alta HR, with all three of these wearable retailing for about $150.
+The Samsung Gear Fit2 Pro and the Charge 3 are both a bit easier to use than the Alta HR.

 The Charge 3 by Fitbit.